Medically Reviewed by

 Drink shortly after

-Hydrogen machines involve additional steps such as filling the device, running a cycle, and maintaining the equipment over time.
+Hydrogen water machines involve additional steps such as filling the device, running a cycle, and maintaining the equipment over time.

 For those looking for simplicity, tablets offer a more streamlined experience.